ktmai/ktmai.github.io/index.md

 * Learning with limited labelled data
 * AI for social good
-* Applying machine learning to the natural sciences
+* Applying machine learning to the sciences
 * Widening participation in STEM
 </div>